Dental Implants are a more permanent solution to tooth loss

 Your Permanent Solution

-Aesthetically pleasing – Dental implants are the ultimate tooth replacement solution as they mimic your natural tooth roots.
+Dental implants are the ultimate tooth replacement solution as they mimic your natural tooth roots.

 Implants in the jaw cause the jaw to exercise and maintain the strength and density of bone.
 Without tooth replacement, the bone in the jaw will just wither away.